-I take most of my photographs where I live, in beautiful northeastern New Mexico and nearby southern Colorado.
-Growing up by the beach in southern California, I read my dad's photography magazines: he had a community college degree in photography but had to give up his career dreams to get a "real job" when I came along.
+I'm traveling more than ever, but I take many of my photographs where I live in beautiful northeastern New Mexico.
+Growing up by the beach in southern California, I read my dad's photography magazines: He studied photography at a Santa Monica trade school but had to give up his career dreams to get a "real job" when I came along.

 I was a surfer; I competed in the first international skateboard championships at Anaheim.
 My grandparents were country people.
 They got me summer jobs on a huge ranch where my grandpa worked.
 Between that and Thoreau, then The Band and Merle Haggard, I became a country boy, moving from coastal southern California to the redwoods and wine country of Sonoma County, on to southern West Virginia, then back and forth between Texas and New Mexico a couple times each.
 I taught school in all four states, along with a few other odd jobs, some odder than others.

 I always enjoyed getting good photographs, but I never bought a camera: I used hand-me-downs.
 At the end of 2007 I dove into photography, buying the just-released Nikon D300 digital SLR camera and some great lenses.
 I’ve been immersed in making pictures ever since.
 By the following summer I couldn’t look at a magazine without studying the photographs accompanying articles.
 Many of them I admired and envied.
 Others, I thought, “I could do better than that.”
 That led me to looking for subjects for photo essays, writing my own articles to accompany them, submitting them to magazines.

 In January 2009 my first photos and features were published in Western Horseman and The Chronicle-News.
 Magazine and newspaper work became my focus.
 I love combining photography and writing, telling stories with my pictures.